harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 > Every component should have one job, any code in the component that isn't achieving that job shouldn't be there.

 You should be thinking when you create a component what the scope of it will be.
 What is its purpose?
-Is its sole purpose to pass the butter?

-Imagine you have a form and how that could be broken down:
-- `HFieldText`: Store a text value from the user
-- `HFormSubmitter`: Handle XHR form submission
-- `HFormFields`: Get all validated values from the user
-- `HButtonSubmitForm`: Submit a form button

-This mindset can be limiting so don't force this mindset on your components, but consider it.
+You can limit yourself with this mindset but it's worth keeping in mind as you go.

 ### Create component demo pages

 Using a package like [Storybook](https://storybook.js.org/) is a great idea, but it comes with overhead and when you're starting out it can be a bit overkill.

 As a starting point, you can create pages under a `/demo` prefix and throw your components in.
 The idea is to have an easy way to discover the components (and classes) that are available for your team.

-It doesn't need to be complicated, here is a rough demo page as an example: [Massive Monster UI Demo](https://massivemonster.co/demo).
+Here is a rough demo page as an example: [Massive Monster UI Demo](https://massivemonster.co/demo).
+Keep it as basic as you want.

 <img src="../../resources/brand-demo.png" class="block mx-auto" alt="Massive Monster Demo Page">